 Detective fiction writer Lawrence Block tells a wonderful story about how he was having all kinds of trouble writing a Bernie Rodenbarr novel because of the chaos at home.
 He rented a cabin at a writers’ retreat back East and pushed the novel out in mere weeks.
 Next time he had a deadline looming, he rented the cabin again and ended up, he says, pestering all the poets and writers who were there trying to work.
 No writing occurred.
 He went back to the chaos of home and wrote the book with no problem.

-The moral of the tale: Not only are all writers alike when it comes to habits and processes that work, but one writer’s mirage may vary from one project to the next.
+The moral of the tale: Not only are all writers not alike when it comes to habits and processes that work, but one writer’s working process may vary from one project to the next.

 It took about four novels to realize what was happening: If I had the whole story pretty much in my head, I could write in on the computer.
-In fact, I had to because I couldn’t write fast enough to keep up with myself.
+In fact, I had to, because I couldn’t scribble fast enough to keep up with myself.
 If it was still working itself out, I opted for longhand.

 I used to listen to music while I wrote.
 Can’t do that now … I stop to listen.
 On the other hand if I need ideas, music is the tonic.
 Every song I hear makes stories happen in my head.
 The very first novel I wrote, I outlined by cobbling together a series of songs by performers as diverse as Rush, Styx, Pink Floyd, Kate Bush, Peter Gabriel, Black Sabbath and Elton John.